gdesio75/cp4i-eu-bootcamp/Add+Remove.md

   - Start the Ace Toolkit by executing `./ace-v11.0.0.3/ace toolkit`.
 (Note that the ACE Toolkit may start as a tiny window on the screen.
 Use the cursor to grab the corner of this screen and expand it.)
   - You should see these three applications: `Customer`, `orders` and `inventory`.

+1. Change bookmarks in browser to change _10.0.0.1_ to _mycluster.icp_.

 ## To be removed
   - ACE: all deployed BAR Files (Integration Servers, aka deployed Helm Resources) to be removed **except** for the _inventory_ one.